iter8-tools/iter8/CONTRIBUTING.md

 You can now see your local docs at [http://localhost:8000](http://localhost:8000).
 You will also see live updates to [http://localhost:8000](http://localhost:8000) as you update the contents of the `docs` folder.

 #### Add tests
-Add end-to-end tests for Iter8 docs in the `.github/workflows/tests.yaml` file.
+Add end-to-end tests for Iter8 in the `.github/workflows/tests.yaml` file.

 <!-- ## Pull Request Checklist